Republician Party Divided

 That small moment of introspection said a lot.
 In an era of political theater and spin, Dukakis reminded me that behind every campaign is a real person—flawed, human, and capable of grace even in defeat.

-Since 2005, President George W. Bush’s popularity has plummeted, due in part to the perceived mismanagement of Hurricane Katrina relief, specifically to New Orleans, and to a looming financial crisis that would crater the stock market in September 2008.
+Since 2005, President George W. Bush’s popularity had plummeted, due in part to the perceived mismanagement of Hurricane Katrina relief, specifically to New Orleans, and due to a looming financial crisis that would crater the stock market in September 2008.
 This, coupled with a new face of the Democratic party in Barack Obama, made McCain’s climb to the pinnacle of American government that much steeper.

 Presidential candidate button of Nelson Rockefeller